YordanGeorgiev/ysg-guides/doc/md/ovb-on-win-virtualization-guide.md

 If there are any errors, please check the Troubleshooting section of the Installation guide.

-### 3.3 Enable full read/write access to a shared folder on the Host from the Guest
+### 3.3 Enable full read/write access to a shared folder
 Edit the `/qto/Vagrantfile` to allow access to a directory on your Windows Host machine from the Linux Guest terminal.
 In this example `D:\opt\qto\` is the path on Host that will be shared, `/home/vagrant/opt/` is the path, where this folder will be available on the Guest.

 ```